 Additionally, minimise the amount of time water based cleansers remain on the skin.
 Any cleanser, no matter how gentle, can compromise the moisture barrier if applied incorrectly, too frequently or for too long.
 For those with over-productive oil glands, as tempting as it might be to scrub in order to control surface oils, avoid cleansers that give you that squeaky clean feeling.
 If skin feels tight, it’s stripping the moisture barrier.
 This will eventually become even more problematic than an oily complexion.
 Just remember, the gentle approach is always best.

-More blog posts with skincare tips can be found below
+You can find more blog posts with skincare tips below

 All you need to know about Acne can be found here.

 How to achieve glass skin can be found here.

 You can check out the review of the Neogen Green Tea Cleansing Stick here.